 Goodwill acquired through business combinations has been allocated to the power generation CGUs consisting of the operations of SPPC and WMPC.
-As at March 31, 2022 and December 31, 2021, the carrying amount of goodwill amounted to ₦692 million.
-The Group recognized impairment loss amounting to ₦115 million in 2020 due to the decline in recoverable amount of the CGU allocated to SPPC.
-No impairment loss was recognized in 2022.
+As at March 31, 2023 and December 31, 2022, the carrying amount of goodwill attributable to WMPC amounted to P527 million, respectively, while the goodwill attributable to SPPC amounted to nil respectively.